lindenb/jvarkit/docs/SamViewWithMate.md

       contains the start position of the mate of which may be out of the user's intervals, unless the MC (mate cigar) attribute is defined.
       Default: false
+    -u, --unmapped
+      Also search for the unmapped mates.
+Not available in streaming mode.
+      Default: false
     --version
       print version and exit